Disability

 Winning a disability claim, for any condition, isn’t easy.
 The Social Security Office of Retirement and Disability Policy reports that between 2001 and 2010, 28% of applicants were awarded benefits at the initial claims level.
 Of those that appealed, 3% were awarded benefits at the reconsideration and 13% at the hearing levels.
 The experiences of others with chemical illness leads me to believe that receiving disability for the condition isn’t completely impossible, but is definitely challenging.
 It can be a multi-year process and can require doctor’s examinations, court appearances and other activities that are quite difficult for those with toxic illness to accomplish and that can make a sufferer’s condition worse.

-In a book relating her chemical illness journey, teacher Lorraine Smith recounts her battl for compensation.
+In a book relating her chemical illness journey, teacher Lorraine Smith recounts her battle for compensation.
 She speaks of visiting a doctor who laughed out loud when she described her health problems.
 The doctor also wore an after-shave lotion that made her feel weak and dizzy, and when she mentioned her problem, the doctor said he was wearing a “special fragrance” that didn’t cause reactions.
 Smith also describes her time inside the courtroom, which was filled with people wearing synthetic fragrances.
 She mentions her need for a fragrance-free environment and notes that it would have helped to have access to fresh air, perhaps through an open window, and would have been nice to be scheduled as the first case of the day, to minimize exposure time.
 She notes, “Without these provisions, I was actually being asked to perform tasks that were the very nature of my disability.”
 Exactly.

 The fight for disability is also hindered by powerful adversaries with strong financial interest in downplaying and belittling chemical illness.
 In her enlightening paper entitled Multiple Chemical Sensitivities Under Siege, Dr. Ann McCampbell writes, “Perhaps the area where the chemical industry is most aggressively fighting MCS is in the courts.”
 She notes that in addition to direct attacks on plaintiffs’ credibility, industry personnel file briefs, supply “expert” witnesses, and distribute anti-MCS literature to witnesses and attorneys.
 The chemical industry is also very active in attempting to revoke the medical licenses of doctors who acknowledge and treat toxic illness.
 This makes doctors understandably skittish about supporting their chemically ill patients who wish to file for disability.